 Venture Round in 2022

-Shenqi Medical specializes in the research and manufacturing of innovative medical devices, primarily catering to the healthcare sector in China.
-The company offers a diverse range of products aimed at addressing cardiovascular issues, structural heart disease, and peripheral and neurovascular conditions.
-By focusing on minimally invasive surgical technologies, Shenqi Medical aims to enhance the safety and reliability of cardiovascular procedures, ultimately improving patient outcomes.
+Shenqi Medical specializes in the research and manufacturing of innovative medical devices, primarily targeting the Chinese market.
+The company offers a diverse product portfolio that includes solutions for cardiovascular issues, structural heart diseases, and both peripheral and neurovascular medical devices.
+Additionally, Shenqi Medical is dedicated to developing minimally invasive surgical products, which enhance the safety and reliability of cardiovascular surgeries.
+Through its focus on advanced medical technology, Shenqi Medical aims to improve patient outcomes and contribute to the evolving landscape of healthcare.

 AnHeart Therapeutics